-Once offers begin to come in, be ready to negotiate.
+The house closing process for sellers starts once offers begin to come in, so be ready to negotiate.
 Even if the offer is at the asking price you can counteroffer, especially if you have multiple offers on the table.

 When a buyer makes you an offer on your property, you have three options: You can accept the terms as they are, you can counteroffer and modify some of the terms or you can reject the offer and walk away.